ishanviparmar/ODT2026-IEQ-2/README.md

 **📌 Project Overview**
-IEQ² is a compact, autonomous robot designed to navigate complex mazes while interpreting environmental cues, specifically colored lights, as emotional states.
+IEQ² is a compact, autonomous robot designed to navigate mazes while interpreting environmental cues, specifically colored lights, as emotional states.
 Using sensors to detect light wavelengths, the robot maps these to a predefined emotion palette (e.g., red = anger/frustration), adapting its pathfinding strategy to "feel" and respond to the maze's "mood."

 The maze will stand as a separate cirquit and display sections as emotions with the help of lights.

 **📂 Repository Structure**
 1. Electronics Details